adarsh1021/simple-cms/README.md

 - Can handle multiple data formats - text, numbers, rich text, HTML, markdown.
 Since everything is stored in JSON, any format that can be serialized into a JSON can be supported.
 - Realtime capabilities - any modifications to data are propagated immediately to all subscribers using Supabase realtime.

-Some use cases I can think of for simple use cases are blogs, copy on websites, message / job boards, news feeds that update in realtime, handling live scores for sports or other events or any real time system that reuqires information to be broadcasted.
+Some use cases I can think of for simple use cases are blogs, copy on websites, message / job boards, news feeds that update in realtime, handling live scores for sports or other events or any real time system that requires information to be broadcasted.

 ## How Supabase is Used